Table of Contents

 - Take a look at the areas listed here.
 Where do you think both you and your team have the greatest potential for improvement?
 Source: Echometer 1:1 Meeting Software

-🪞Employee 1-1 Survey: For software developers
+🪞Employee interview survey: For software developers

 - I scrutinize our work based on my understanding of our # team goals and the needs of our # customers.